XPlatform-Consulting/ubiquity-youtube/README.md

   - Enter a project name and project id and press the "Create" button
   - Once your new project is ready, click on the project and select "Enable an API" from the Project Dashboard
   - Enable the API named "YouTube Data API v3"
+  - Select "Consent" in the "APIs & auth" menu in the left hand navigation bar
+  - Verify that "PRODUCT NAME" and "EMAIL ADDRESS" are set
   - Select "Credentials" in the "APIs & auth" menu in the left hand navigation bar
   - Click on "Create new Client ID" in the OAuth section
   - Select "Installed application" under "APPLICATION TYPE" and "Other" as the "INSTALLED APPLICATION TYPE"